Introduction to bone destruction in periodontitis

 One wall, two wall, and three wall defects:

-Intrabony defects are classified as one wall, two wall, and three wall defects, depending upon walls remaining around the defect (described later).
+Intrabony defects are classified as one wall, two wall and three wall defects, depending on walls remaining around the defect (described later).

 A bony defect completely circumscribing the tooth like a trench.

 An intrabony resorptive lesion involving one or more surfaces of supporting bone; may appear moat-like.